hectorcorrea/solr-for-newbies/tutorial.md

 ### Adding synonyms

-We can indicate Solr that "twentieth" and "20th" are synonyms by updating the `synonyms.txt` file by adding a like as follows:
+We can indicate Solr that "twentieth" and "20th" are synonyms by updating the `synonyms.txt` file by adding a line as follows:

 ```
 20th,twentieth
 ```

-You can do this with your favorite editor or with a command like this:
+Because our Solr is running inside a Docker container we need to update the `synonyms.txt` through Docker.
+We can use a command like this:

 ```
-$ echo "20th,twentieth" >> ~/solr-8.4.1/server/solr/bibdata/conf/synonyms.txt
+$ docker exec -it solr-container /bin/bash -c 'echo "20th,twentieth" >> /var/solr/data/bibdata/conf/synonyms.txt'
 ```

-You *must reload your core* for the changes to the `synonyms.txt` to take effect.
-You can do this as follow:
+If we refresh the page http://localhost:8983/solr/#/bibdata/files?file=synonyms.txt on our browser we should see that the new line has been added to the `synonyms.txt` file.
+However, we *must reload our core* for the changes to take effect.
+We can do this as follow:

 ```
 $ curl 'http://localhost:8983/solr/admin/cores?action=RELOAD&core=bibdata'